BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 ![](images/flood_plugin_v1.png)

 Reminder: we wrote our qt_designer version to work with a specific layer name (`napari_island`).
-There are other ways of selecting the appropriated layer, like by order, type, etc. You can have access to available layers through the viewer instance `viewer.layers`.
+There are other ways of selecting the appropriated layer, like by order, type, etc, which will not be considered in this tutorial.
+You can have access to available layers through the viewer instance `viewer.layers`.

 ## Updating Github repository

-We have our updates locally in our separated branch.
-Let's push them into our Github repository.
+You have your updates locally in your separate branch.
+Let's push them into your Github repository.
 If you open Github Desktop again now, you should see all the changes we made listed in the left of the screen.
 Write a description to these changes (step 1.), click on 'commit to 'branch name'' (step 2.), and then publish your new branch (step 3.):

 ![](images/flood_plugin_commit.png)